gaionescu/php-hackathon-2022/README.md

 3. What's your opinion about the complexity of the requirements?

-   The requirements we have to meet in this application require a degree of experience in this area.
+   The requirements are well suited for this kind of project

 4. What did you enjoy the most?